- Details

 - Download the open call application package

-- The deadline for proposals is 28 February 2025
+- The deadline for proposals has been extended until 31 March 2025

 All communications and enquiries regarding this call should be directed in English to Maureen Wanzala (